-If your plants are generally healthy and you don’t have much in the way of insect or disease problems, I wouldn’t suggest neem oil.
+If your plants are generally healthy and you don’t have much in the way of insect or disease problems, you probably don’t need neem oil.

-It’s most effective for either eradicating or at least deterring insects feeding on leaves.
+It’s most effective for either eradicating or at least deterring insects that feed on leaves.
 Here is a list of some of the main insects it can help control:

 boring insects (many types)

 fruit sucking moths